arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/getting-started-matter-display/getting-started-matter-display.md

 }
 ```

-Some of the code main functions will be briefly explained below:
+Some of the code main functions to pay attention to are:

 - The `displayCommissioning()` function displays the commissioning steps on the screen, letting you know how to device status and showing the QR code.
 - The `displayQR()` function converts the Nano Matter onboarding QR payload on an image to be shown in the E-ink display.